isomerpages/moe-ganengsengsch/_about-us/School Rules and Regulations.md

 </td>
 <td rowspan="1" colspan="1">
 <p>Students must not wear any jewellery, coloured contact lenses or religious
 ornaments to school.
-In addition, students must keep their fingenails short and clean and there must be no tattoos on any part of the body.</p>
+In addition, students must keep their fingernails short and clean and there must be no tattoos on any part of the body.</p>
 </td>
 </tr>
 <tr>